 INTERVIEW ATTIRETips for Women

 - A conservative suit in a neutral or dark color is most professional.
-The skirt should be knee length or just above the knee.
+The skirt should be just above the knee.
 Avoid styles that are very tight, too short, or too long.
 No frills, ruffles, or plunging necklines!

 - Conservative pants suits may be acceptable for many employers.

 - Solid color blouse or shell under the suit jacket.
 Avoid sleeveless or spaghetti straps.

 - Closed-toe shoes with medium or low heels in a dark or neutral color.
 No sandals!